edhowland/viper/Bugs.md

 # Todo list

+## Move ./etc/keymaps ... .json to local/etc

+Create a way to load these when viper package is loaded

 ## The unalias command should take an unlimited of alias arguments

 Also, if the string is not aliased, report an error and return false